St. Joseph's College Annual Greater New York Regional

 end of the competition.

-members may work on algorithms and discuss problems.
-Scrap paper and
+the members may work on algorithms and discuss problems.
+Scrap paper

 7. There will be no communication between the